 Lay your produce out on drying trays and dehydrate at the temperature (usually 125°F/50°C) your dehydrator manufacturer recommends.
 When your produce is thoroughly dried, you can break it up and feed it through a high-powdered blender, coffee/spice grinder, NutriBullet, or other appliance that will powder your produce for you.
 I usually throw my powder back on my trays for an hour just to make sure I did not accumulate any moisture in grinding.
 This helps to prevent clumping/caking of the powders.
 For more information on making powders, see our article How to Make Fruit & Vegetable Powders.

 Then I load up my jars or vacuum seal bags with my finished product.
-I find vacuum-sealing helps to preserve the shelf-life and oxygen absorbers keep them dry.
-To facilitate a dry environment and prevent caking, I also add a few grains of rice or 1/2 tablespoon of arrowroot powder or a desiccant packet per 4 ounce bottle.
+I find vacuum-sealing helps to preserve the shelf-life and moisture absorbers (silica gel or desiccants) keep them dry.
+To facilitate a dry environment further prevent caking, I also add 1/2 tablespoon of arrowroot powder per 4 ounce bottle.
 To learn more on how to store powders, see Storing Fruit & Vegetable Powders.

 Why Use Powders?